sebastianGehrmann/tensorflow-statereader/README.md

 # tensorflow-statereader

-This Repository provides a simple LSTM implementation including a state extractor.
+This Repository provides a simple LSTM implementation including a state extractor for tensorflow 1.1.0.
 A model is first trained and states then extracted and stored in a hdf5 file.
 This makes it possible to train custom language models for [LSTMVis](https://github.com/HendrikStrobelt/LSTMVis).

 This code is heavily based on tutorial implementation in the official documentation which can be found [here](https://github.com/tensorflow/models/tree/master/tutorials/rnn/ptb).